 Q: I am interested in hosting a LARP.
 Can the LRS help me find players and game space?

 A: Yes, the LRS is happy to help GMs host games, including dealing with issues like room reservations and funding.
-Send us an email or talk to us at one of our events.
+Please fill out the LARP request form HERE or send us an email or talk to us at one of our events.
+After filling out the form, you should expect an email from one of our coordinators within a couple of weeks (time can vary, we do our best, but we are all volunteers).

 Current LRS board: